 For many years, the ZHAW School of Management and Law (SML) has been making strenuous efforts to permanently improve the quality of all the services it provides.
 The standard is determined by national and international quality requirements.
 The external perspective of industry professionals (peers) is an important element in this process.
-For this reason, ZHAW was the first university of applied sciences in Switzerland to apply for and achieve recognition for its business administration program: The SML was awarded a FIBAA program accreditation in 2003 and an institutional accreditation (FIBAA Institutional Audit) in 2012.
+For this reason, ZHAW was the first university of applied sciences in Switzerland to apply for and achieve recognition for its business administration program: The SML was awarded a FIBAA program accreditation in 2003.
 A further milestone was reached in May 2015 when the SML obtained the internationally sought-after AACSB accreditation.
 SML quality management is oriented towards the EFQM Excellence Model.

 The ZHAW School of Management and Law (SML) currently holds the following accreditations: